JuliaDataScience/JuliaDataScience/contents/stats.md

 Common metrics are: mean, median, mode, standard deviation, variance, correlation, percentiles.

 **Inferential statistics allows generating inferences** (statements) **from observed data about the data generation process**.
+In @fig:stats_vs_prob we summarize the relationship between data generating process and observed data.
 All phenomena have an underlying data generating process that describes how the data is being generated.
 For example, in a soccer game, a scored goal can be explained by an underlying process: a tactic, error, struck of luck; or a mix of those.
 If we know a phenomenon's data generating process, we can use probability to simulate possible scenarios given certain aspects.